hasibul2363/blog/content/posts/Adding exception detail while moving message to DLQ.md

 ### Adding exception detail with the message
-From the message handler we have Message and it has an attribute called “” we can put exception there and then we can abandon it.
+From the message handler we have Message and it has an attribute called “UserProperties” we can put exception there and then we can abandon it.
 Something like following
 ``` cs
 public void Listen<T>(Func<T, Task> action)
 {